quicksilver/Quicksilver/README.markdown

 The biggest change first and foremost:

-    The minimum runtime requirement for Quicksilver is now Mac OS X 10.5 ("Leopard").
+    Minimum runtime requirement for this version of Quicksilver B5X is Mac OS X 10.5 ("Leopard").
-    Any support for Mac OS X 10.4 ("Tiger") will be dropped.
+    There are no plans to support this version on Mac OS X 10.4 ("Tiger").

 <br />

 To avoid confusion with Quicksilver's regular beta versions hosted at Google Code I will append my initials `(ab)` to the revision number.
-Currently I am unsure how to integrate my work with the Subversion repository at Google Code as I don't have write access.
+Currently I am not sure how to best integrate my work with the Subversion repository at Google Code as I don't have write access to that repository.
 Talking to a project owner revealed that in the future development might happen at GitHub but until that happens I will have to cook my own soup so to speak.

 The following is a short, assorted list of facts and enhancements you may find in this version.
 For a more comprehensive list take a look at the commit messages.
 <br />

-* Default compiler is now Clang, Apple's and the Open Source community's next gen compiler.
+* Default compiler now is Clang, Apple's and the Open Source community's next gen compiler.

  By doing that a 20 to 40% increase in runtime speed was gained while managing a catalog library with approx. 13k items.
 Quicksilver also feels a lot snappier too.
 This, of course, is mostly subjective (read: YMMV).

 * Actions should now appear localized again where appropriate.

- (e.g. 'Copy to...' for example in German can also be typed as 'Bewegen nach...' or 'Open' as 'Ouvrir' in French. .lproj folders for English, French, Italian, German, Spanish, Danish, Finish, Norwegian, Polish, and Swedish have been included.
+  (e.g. 'Copy to...' for example in German sould also be typed as 'Bewegen nach...' or 'Open' as 'Ouvrir' in French.
+  .lproj folders for English, French, Italian, German, Spanish, Danish, Finish, Norwegian, Polish, and Swedish have been included.
 Mind you, the end result really depends on how Mac OS X handles this in the target language as Quicksilver just asks the OS for the localized representation of some common actions).

 * Composed characters like German umlauts (e.g. 'ä') will now show both parts (the letter 'a' and the 'dots'.
 Previously only letters would show up).